Agenda

 Speakers

-Mike Mate
+Mike Maté

-Vice-President, Kickstart (Philippines)
+General Partner, Kickstart (Philippines)

-Canadian Energy Supplying Transitions in Asia
+Canadian Energy Supplying Transitions in Asia: Renewables, Nuclear, Data Centres

 Sector: Energy Transitions & Energy Security